gjampanih/adds-rr-demo-modeling/README.md

 Models are re-trained every 8 weeks to account for data drift.

 ## Reporting and Visualization
-Score gaps between pairs of demograhic groups are reported (for instance, Hispanic listeners scored 10% higher than White listeners for song XYZ)
+Score gaps between pairs of demographic groups are reported (for instance, Hispanic listeners scored 10% higher than White listeners for song XYZ)

 Smoothed pop score visualizations are generated for songs with sufficient data to facililiate